David-Durst/embeddedHaskellAetherling/README.txt

 3. produces an equivalent Lst program with throughput T.

 How supported:
 1. Look at the _ppar variables discussed in section 4.d.iii of the getting started guide.
-These will show the result of applying the scheduling algorithm.
+These show the Lst programs that result from the scheduling algorithm.
 The tests demonstrate that these have the correct inputs and outputs.
+2. Look at the _results variables in the same files as the _ppar variables.
+These are the unit and application tests.
+The tests schedule Lseq programs to Lst programs with different throughputs.
+Then the tests experimentally verify that the rewrite rules and scheduler preserve semantics up to isomorphism by checking that the resulting Verilog circuits produce isomorphic output for an isomorphic input.
+The inputs and output are specified in Lseq and converted into isomorphic Lst values for each Lst program.
-2. Look at the scheduler and rewrite rules implementation in "/home/pldi/pldi/embeddedHaskellAetherling/src/Core/Aetherling/Rewrites/Sequence_To_Partially_Parallel_Space_Time/Rewrite_Expr.hs".
+3. Look at the results of the evaluation section (see below) for experimental evidence that the scheduler and rewrite rules produce efficient hardware.
-    a.
-The top function in this file is "rewrite_to_partially_parallel".
-It converts a Sequence Language expression into a Space-Time IR expression with a target throughput.
-    b.
-The rewrite rules are implemented in the function "sequence_to_partially_parallel".

 ## Evaluation (Section 8 of Paper)
 Claim: Aetherling can schedule basic image processing programs.
-The resulting designs are more area efficient than those produced by recent systems that generate image processing hardware from high-level language descriptions
+The resulting designs are more area efficient than those produced by recent systems that generate image processing hardware from high-level language descriptions.

-Now supported: To reproduce the experiments in the Evaluation (section 8 of paper):
+How supported: To reproduce the experiments in the Evaluation (section 8 of paper):
 1. Type the following (without "") in the terminal: "cd /home/pldi/pldi/embeddedHaskellAetherling/"
 2. Type the following (without "") in the terminal: "pnr/run.sh"
     a.
 NOTE: This will take between 1 and 2 hours to run.
 It is doing synthesis and implementation using Xilinx Vivado Design Suite 2018.2 for many designs.